TeacakeTech/staticpipes-core/docs/getting_started.md

 )
 ```

-(files like `js/main.ceba641cf86025b52dfc12a1b847b4d8.js` will be created, and that string will be available in Jinja2
+Files like `js/main.ceba641cf86025b52dfc12a1b847b4d8.js` will be created, and that string will be available in Jinja2
-variables so you can load them.)
+variables so you can load them.

+### Exclude

 Exclude library files like `_layouts/base.html` templates: